 Case Study S (Personal Organisation, Food Preparation, Tooth Brushing)

-S is a nineteen-year-old man who at the time of referral, was preparing to transition from secondary school to a work placement.
+S is a nineteen-year-old man with autism who is preparing to transition from secondary school to a work placement.

 Factors impacting development of life-skills:

 In line with his diagnosis of autism, S presents with various challenges which have impacted on his ability to develop important life-skills.
-Specifically, social communication deficits, sensory processing difficulties and challenges around executive functioning have contributed significantly to his challenges in learning and developing important life-skills.
+Specifically difficulties in, social communication, sensory processing and executive functioning have impacted upon his development of some life skills.

 Areas of Concern:

 During the assessment period, parents and staff shared concerns regarding S’s pending transition to a work-placement and his challenges related to self-care (e.g. tooth-brushing) and employability skills (carrying out responsibilities and completing tasks).
 Specifically, reports and observations suggested that:

 - S is quite disorganised and forgetful at times.

 - S was very dependent on his parents for a range of activities: to help him to get ready in the morning, pack his bags for additional activities such as PE and work-experience.
 Parents would also prepare all meals and snacks.

 - Parents, school staff and S himself reported challenges around fidgeting and becoming distracted during tasks, particularly if required to listen to a lot of verbal directions.